PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.28.md

 * If after the measurement phase is done, the stick output is completely haywire and jumping all over the place randomly, you may have let go of the stick before pressing **L**, **R**, or **A**.
 Mash **L**, **R**, or **A** a bunch to finish the calibration and start again.
   * Alternatively, if you have Firefox notches, try calibrating the main 8 directions only to completion, then go back and calibrate all of them.
 * If after the measurement phase is done, the stick output is backwards on one or both axes, you probably were trying to make the stick *output* match the C-Stick, instead of moving the *physical* stick into the notch indicated by the C-Stick.
 Mash **L**, **R**, or **A** a bunch to finish the calibration and start again.
-* If after the measurement phase is done, the stick output jumps across the gate when you're rolling the stick around, then you likely grossly mismeasured a notch.
-If it appears to get "stuck" like this, begin calibration again, don't screw up, and during Notch Adjustment simply press B to reset every notch to its measured value.

 ## Notch Adjustment Phase